Facebook

 License information was derived automatically

 This table includes information on business demography according to the European standard.
 Figures in this table are also submitted in this form to Eurostat.
-Information concerns the population of active employers, employer births and deaths, broken down by legal form and by the National Classification of Economic Activity 2008 (NCEA 2008, based on NACE Rev 2.0).
-Data also includes persons employed and employees in these enterprises.
+Information concerns the population of active enterprises, enterprise births and deaths, and the 1, 2, 3, 4 and 5 year survivors after birth, broken down by size class based on number of employees and by the National Classification of Economic Activity 2008 (NCEA 2008, based on NACE Rev 2.0).
+Data also includes persons employed and employees in active enterprises, births and deaths, as well as persons employed for surviving births at the start and end of the survival period.

 Data available from: 2010